 - Small businesses will be phased into the CalSavers program over the next 3 years

-- Employers with over 100 employees are required to participate by July 1, 2020
+- Employers with over 100 employees are required to participate by September 30, 2020 (extended from June 30 due to the COVID-19 pandemic)

 - Small businesses with fewer than 5 employees, or that already offer retirement savings program options will not be required to offer CalSavers